jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ## Chat

 Opens the chat window.
-Text entered is sent to all connected clients.
-If a new chat message arrives and the Chat dialogue is not already open, it will open automatically for all clients.
+Text entered is sent to all connected Clients.
+If a new chat message arrives and the Chat dialogue is not already open, it will open automatically for all Clients.

 ## Connect/disconnect button